spencerkarofsky/neuralNetwork/README.md

 May 2023

 I have recently been teaching myself neural networks.
-To gain a solid understanding of the fundamentals, I implemented a basic neural network that performs linear regression on a numpy array.
+To gain a solid understanding of the fundamentals, I implemented a basic neural network that performs backpropagation on a NumPy array.

 In my main program, I have implemented the following functions: